NadeemJinnedi/Healthcare-Analytics-Project/README.md

 ## Project Tasks
 ### 1. Ingestion and ETL
-- The dataset was ingested using [Data Ingestion Tool], transformed, and stored in Azure Data Lake Storage Gen2.
+- The dataset was ingested using Azure Data Factory, transformed, and stored in Azure Data Lake Storage Gen2.
 - ETL processes were implemented on Azure Databricks, ensuring optimal data quality and integrity.
 - Transformed data was stored back in Azure Data Lake Storage Gen2.